Chronic stress upsets the happy tum

 Fight or flight

 The body's first response to a stressful situation is one involving the sympathetic nervous system.
-If it's a situation you feel you can manage then it is quite normal to "fight back" and endeavour to take control.
-That doesn't necessarily mean an angry retort.
+If it is a situation you feel you can manage then it is quite normal to "fight back" and endeavour to take control.
+That does not necessarily mean an angry retort.
 It could simply be to swerve when some idiot breaks the rules of the road.
-In short it is a healthy counter to a situation.
+In short it is a healthy counter to an acutely disturbed circumstance.

 The second response is when realising the situation is beyond your control to "get out of Dodge."
 There's no point trying to fight back if your car is on fire; you just flee.